newsiberian/react-next-calendar/packages/core/README.md

 ## Custom Styling

 Out of the box, you can include the compiled CSS files and be up and running.
-But, sometimes, you may want to style React Next Calendar to match your application styling.
+But, sometimes, you may want to style **React Next Calendar** to match your application styling.
 In this case you can take styles from [here](https://github.com/newsiberian/react-next-calendar/tree/main/packages/core/src/sass)

-SASS implementation provides a `variables` file containing color and sizing variables that you can update to fit your application. _Note:_ Changing and/or overriding styles can cause rendering issues with your Raect Next Calendar.
+SASS implementation provides a `variables` file containing color and sizing variables that you can update to fit your application. _Note:_ Changing and/or overriding styles can cause rendering issues with your **React Next Calendar**.
 Carefully test each change accordingly.